Look through the FAQ below, and if you still have questions or need help, please contact us anytime.

 Sorry, no. Arizona state law requires that you must have a valid Arizona medical marijuana card to purchase medical marijuana from a dispensary.
 The card must be presented at time of check-in at our dispensary, along with your valid Arizona driver’s license.

 We do not currently accept credit or debit cards for payment at our dispensaries.
-For your convenience, we do provide no-fee ATMs in each of our dispensaries.
+For your convenience, we do provide low-fee ATMs in each of our dispensaries.

 Our dispensaries offer a modern, clean, and safe environment for you to address all of your cannabis needs.
 We value the customer experience and pride ourselves on our mission to: